 The typical pouch weighs just under 7 oz and all pouches are flat, meaning it can be tricky to fill the pouch or eat it.
-Backpacker’s Pantry meals tend to have lower sodium, but higher vitamin content and higher calories.
+Backpacker’s Pantry meals tend to have lower sodium, but higher vitamin content and a higher calorie count.
 Their meals retail for $4.50 to $10.90 per pouch.

 Strangely enough, Mountain House also has a bit of an unusual backstory.
 Mountain House originated as a meal production company for the United State Special Forces during the Vietnam war.
 During this time the military requested a new type of meal – one that was better tasting, lighter weight and had a longer lifespan than the K and C rations at that time.
 At this time the company was called Oregon Freeze Dry and they won the military contract.

 To this day Mountain House still makes meals for the Special Forces and other military branches, but it was in 1969 that they began offering meals to the public.
 There were few brands offering easy-to-make freeze-dried meals during this time so Oregon Freeze Dry changed to what we know as Mountain House today.

 This layout makes it a breeze to find exactly what kind of meal you’re looking for.

 Mountain House cook time averages between 8 and 10 minutes per meal.
 The typical meal pouch weighs less than 5 oz and all pouches have a flat-bottom design to allow them to stand up on their own.
 This design also makes it easy to eat directly from the pouch.

 Each company has their own dedicated fan base, but there are also plenty of outdoor enthusiasts that have their favorite meals from both brands.

-With all that being said, Mountain House typically checks out as having the better tasting meals and meals that reconstitute faster.
+Bottom Line: With all that being said, Mountain House typically checks out as having the better tasting meals and meals that reconstitute faster.
 Mountain House meals taste very much like good old home cooking to many, giving them a “comfort food” appeal while still getting all the nutrition you need.

 Consider buying a few of the best-selling flavors mentioned and do a taste test.
-You can order from both brands online and many outdoor stores will have Mountain House in stock as well.
+You can order from both brands online (and Mountain House directly here) and many outdoor stores will have Mountain House in stock as well.
 In fact, you might even find some Mountain House products right in the camping aisle of your local Walmart.

-Sam Hardy is an outdoor enthusiast with a penchant for survival prepping.
+Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.